 Most people when they hear the name Chuck Hughes think of the passionate, French Canadian chef, TV personality and co-owner of top Montreal restaurants Garde Manger and Le Bremner.
 What they may not know is that he is on a mission to help reduce unnecessary food waste in all Canadian homes.

 According to the Commission for Environmental Cooperation, approximately 13 million tons of food is wasted in Canada per year.
 Every year that amounts to approximately $31 billion dollars’ worth of good food wasted.
 The majority of that comes from our own kitchens.
 Where does all this waste go?
 In our landfills and our oceans.
-I sat down with Chuck and got the lowdown on Stop Food Waste Day and why it’s important to show Canadians how they can make a difference.
+We sat down with Chuck and got the lowdown on Stop Food Waste Day and why it’s important to show Canadians how they can make a difference.

 What motivated you to join this movement and be a part of Stop Food Waste Day?

 Working and owning restaurants, you always make a conscious effort to use as much of an ingredient as you can in your dishes to reduce waste.
 Then, you realize the impact just doesn’t end at work, you need to make an effort at home as well.
 I have young kids and it’s important to start the conversation when they are young and how they, themselves can make better decisions for the environment.
 Shop local.
 Buy food in season.
 Eat less meat.
 I actually make them a lentil bolognese that they love.
 We all need to take responsibility for future generations.
 Stop Food Waste Day starts that conversation.

 What are some changes that every person can make in their daily lives to help make a difference?